 - Undergraduate GPA of at least 3.0; graduate GPA of at least 3.5 required.

-- A letter outlining the applicant’s academic and professional background, declaration of Area of Concentration (Counseling Psychology, Learning and Development, Educational Statistics and Measurement, or School Psychology) as well as specific research interests and goals for the PhD program.
+- A letter outlining the applicant’s academic and professional background, declaration of Area of Concentration (Counseling Psychology, Cognitive and Developmental Sciences, Educational Statistics and Measurement, or School Psychology) as well as specific research interests and goals for the PhD program.

 - Three letters of recommendation from individuals familiar with the applicant’s intellectual achievement and potential.